mayur-tarwade/Power-BI-Projects/Global Super Store Analysis/README.md

 For this we have provided in-build feature of power bi that F&A Ask Anything button.

 <img width="1290" height="204" alt="ask anything" src="https://github.com/user-attachments/assets/05d688bf-e332-4fd2-88ce-27544fa3d144" />

+Once you click on this button you will get window as shown in below snap.

 <img width="1505" height="728" alt="ask anything_2" src="https://github.com/user-attachments/assets/797d5ccd-65ec-40f3-aada-56e097fffc1d" />